Perfect Your Sales Script: How to Pen Winning Cold Calling Scripts

 3. Positioning statement

-Instead of doing what most cold callers do and talk about yourself, deliver a positioning statement that shows your prospect you work with companies and understand their challenges.
+Instead of doing what most cold callers do and talking about yourself, deliver a positioning statement that shows your prospect you work with companies and understand their challenges.

 “I work with [customer type] in [industry] with [X pain-points/goals].
 My customers are typically looking to [execute on X goal].
 Is this something you can relate to?”